gvwilson/thirdbit/src/fiction/santas/index.md

 Finner's hands put themselves up, just as they had on board the *Dancing Marmot*.
-"I'm Finner Tumbly," he said.
+"I'm Finner Tumbly!" he said.
-"I'm your gran-grandson."
+"I'm your gran-grandson!"

 The ray gun didn't waver.
-"Ask me something only I would," Finner said desperately.
+"Ask me something only I would know," Finner said desperately.
 "Like—like that picture!"
 He pointed at a crayon drawing in a frame on the wall.
 "My dad drew that when he was little,